AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!IMPORTANT]
 >
->For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](sending-with-enhanced-mta.md), and if your instance has **Webhooks/EFS** functionality, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](sending-with-enhanced-mta.md), and if your instance has **Webhooks** functionality, the **[!UICONTROL Inbound email]** rules are no longer used for synchronous delivery failure error messages.
 For more on this, see [this section](#bounce-mail-qualification).

 For on-premise installations and hosted/hybrid installations using the legacy Campaign MTA, these rules contain the list of character strings which can be returned by remote servers and which let you qualify the error (**Hard**, **Soft** or **Ignored**).